Zhang Yiyang

+After being convicted of murder, Zhang was executed by firing squad in December 2024.

 Career

 In April 2012, Zhang was invited to participate in the reality show entertainment program Happy to Move and won third place.

 On June 19, 2015, his first original album Crying Man was released.

 In August 2016, Zhang appeared as a guest on The Modern Heroes.

 In September 2016, Zhang participated in the Colding Stereo music event.

 In October 2016, Zhang was invited to participate in Tangshan's 2017 Lei Feng Spring Festival Gala.

 In December 2016, Zhang participated in the CCTV Charm China Tour program and sang "Will Anyone Tell You" in the live show.

 In 2017, he participated in the Next Idol Wuhan Division.

 In June 2018, he performed in the movie The Soul of the Dragon.

-In September 2018, he performed in the online serie Spontaneous Combustion at the First Time.
+In September 2018, he performed in the online series Spontaneous Combustion at the First Time.

+Murder conviction and execution

+In December 2024, Zhang was found guilty of having murdered his 16-year-old girlfriend on February 26, 2022.
+He was sentenced to death and executed by firing squad on 18 December 2024, in the first known case of an entertainer being sentenced to death in China.